nhejazi/methyvim/README.md

 ## What’s `methyvim`?

-`methyvim` is an R package that provides facilities for differential methylation analysis based on *variable importance measures* (VIMs), a class of statistically estimable target parameters that arise in causal inference.
+`methyvim` is an R package that provides facilities for differential methylation analysis based on *variable importance measures* (VIMs), statistical target parameters inspired by causal inference.

-The statistical methodology implemented computes targeted minimum loss-based estimates of several well-characterized variable importance
+The statistical methodology implemented computes targeted minimum loss estimates of several well-characterized variable importance measures:
-measures:

 For discrete-valued treatments or exposures: